 I will distribute slides in class for each unit.
 These will also be available on the web after the class in which they are first distributed.
-These slides are a skeleton of the material covered; they cannot replace actually being in class.
-In my experience, students who actively participate in class enjoy the course more and get better grades than those who don't-very surprising, isn't it? ;-)
+These slides are only a skeleton of the material covered; they cannot replace actually being in class.
+In my experience, students who actively participate in class enjoy the course more and get much better grades than those who don't-very surprising, isn't it? ;-)

-Course requirements: The basic requirement is active participation in class.
-There will be roughly one online quiz per week, to ensure the material covered in class is mastered.
-And there will be a total of six homework (exercise sheets).
-These assignments give the opportunity to explore new aspects of the topics discussed in class.
+Course requirements: The basic requirement is regular attendance in class and active participation.
+There will be roughly one online quiz per topic, to ensure the material covered in class is mastered.
+And there will be one homework (exercise sheets) per topic these assignments give the opportunity to explore new aspects of the topics discussed in class.
 The midterm will consist of the material covered in the first half of the class, and the final will cover the contents covered in the second half of the class.